-- (1) All State positions currently funded through the Block Grant, including permanent, temporary, and time-limited positions. - (2) Budgeted salary and fringe benefits for each position. - (3) Identify the percentage of Block Grant funds used to fund each position.
+- (1) All State positions currently funded through the Block Grant, including permanent, temporary, and time-limited positions. - (2) Budgeted salary and fringe benefits for each position.
+(3) Identify the percentage of Block Grant funds use - (3) Identify the percentage of Block Grant funds used to fund each position.